MattBCM/chocobo-creator/README.md

 # Chocobo Creator

-This web app: Lets users create chocobos into the site and dsplays created ones in the main site. you can click on the image to get a custom profile on the chocobo.
-You can also edit the chocobo and delete it if neede
+This web app: Lets users create chocobos into the site and dsplays made ones in the leading site. you can click on the image to get a custom profile on the chocobo.
+You can also edit the chocobo and delete it if needed

 Time spent: 10 hours spent in total